-- 8. Use the 1<T-FWD command> as many times as necessary to position the tape at the start of the data you wish to load. - 9.
-Load the data by entering
+- 8. Use the <T-FWD command> as many times as necessary to position the tape at the start of the data you wish to load. - 9.
+Load the data by entering any dictionary items must be loaded separately with

-T-LOAD fileName
+T-LOAD filename